Army rejects Pakistan's claim of killing 5 Indian soldiers, dubs it 'fictitious'

 Srinagar, Aug 15: Pakistan violated the ceasefire in several places along the Line of Control (LoC) on Thursday including Krishna Ghati, Uri and Rajouri sectors, said reports.
 The Indian Army is said to have retaliated to Pakistan's firing.

 Pakistani forces claimed that five Indian soldiers were killed.
-Indian Army reportedly denied Pakistan Army's claims of 5 Indian soldiers having died in cross-border firing.
+Indian Army reportedly denied Pakistan Army's claims of 5 Indian soldiers have died in cross-border firing.

 The response by the Indian Army came after Pakistan military's spokesperson Major General Asif Ghafoor claimed that three of its soldiers and five Indian personnel were killed in the cross-border firing.